Paraguay - The Lost Heart of Latin America

 Day 4 - The Chaco

-Today is spent exploring the natural wealth of the region, visiting the Chaco Private Reserve and the Laguna de Campo Leon and Laguna Flamenco, with their prolific birdlife.
-In the afternoon we move to Laguna Capitan and take an afternoon / early evening excursion to look for wildlife including foxes, peccaries, tapirs and armadillos, among others.
-Overnight Posada Campestre or similar.
-(BLD)
+Today is spent exploring the natural wealth of the region, visiting Campo Maria and Laguna Capitan, with their prolific birdlife.
+We also look out for other wildlife including foxes, peccaries, tapirs and armadillos, among others.
+Overnight Florida Hotel or similar.
+(B)

 The Chaco region